cepthomas/Notr/README.md

 markup.raw.inline.notr
 ```

-New general scopes added (used by other sbot plugins)
+New general scopes added (also used by other sbot plugins)
 ```
 markup.underline
 markup.user_hl1